 • Will need replacing

 The first drop normally appears after around four to seven days, depending on the humidity of the space.
-The brand advises they last for between four to six weeks, so we should point out you will need to replace them after they’ve run out.
+The manufacturer advises they last for between four to six weeks, so we should point out you will need to replace them after they’ve run out.
 However, for a budget option to use in a smaller space, we think this could be a great choice.

-How do I choose the best motorhome dehumidifier?
+How to choose the best motorhome dehumidifier

 The biggest decision facing ‘van owners looking for a motorhome dehumidifier will be whether to opt for an electric or a non-electric option.